 I know suffering.
 I live with the daily struggles of a chronic illness (lupus) and have walked the hard road of infertility.
 I know what it means to fight to believe in the goodness of God.

 I love being able to share my story of hope amidst suffering, whether it’s through speaking, performing music, or writing.

 My husband and I live in Springfield, MO where I’m a piano professor at Drury University, writing my first book, and working alongside my husband who is the College and Young Adults Pastor at Central Assembly.

-I love books, beautiful sounds, wandering through museums, and long conversations with friends at coffeeshops.
+I love books, beautiful sounds, watching birds come to my bird feeder, wandering through museums, and long conversations with friends at coffeeshops.